All Episodes

 And the one thing they keep saying is no political bias.

-They love to go ahead and take that but if I understand correctly from that report that no political bias was only in the instance of Comey reopening the investigation on Clinton, that it wasn't done for with political bias.
+But if I understand correctly from that report, the no political bias was only in the instance of Comey reopening the investigation on Clinton, that it wasn't done with political bias.

-You cannot read even four pages into this report and not see obvious political personal and political bias.
+You cannot read even four pages into this report and not see obvious political, personal, and political bias.

-And Chuck Schumer's President Trump.
+And Chuck Schumer.

 Yeah.